darsa-group/darsa-group.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: CARSA Group
+title: DARSA Group

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Computational Approches for Resilient and Sustainable Agriculture
+role: Digital Approaches for Resilient and Sustainable Agriculture

 # Organizations/Affiliations to show in About widget
 organizations: